krishnadude98/BEP20-Token-Contract-Template/README.md

 ## Extended functionalities

 -   Integrated hardhat for deploying and testing contract
--   Automated testing of the basic features of an ETC token
+-   Automated testing of the basic features of BEP20 token
 -   Simple verificaton of code using verify script which verifies the contract during deployment.

 ## Installation